cozy-labs/cozy-desktop/doc/usage/limitations.md

 cozy instance and a local hard drive, for a personal usage.
 We tried to make it simple and easy.
 So, it has some limitations:

-- It's only a command-line interface and it is tested only on Linux for the moment.
-We are working to improve this in the next weeks.

 - Files and folders named like this are ignored:
   - `.system-tmp-cozy-drive` (they are used to keep internal state)
   - `_design` (special meaning for pouchdb/couchdb)